 Revision is one of the most important stages of exam preparation.
-It often ends up deciding how well your child is going to score in an exam.
+It often ends up deciding how well you are going to score in an exam.
 Therefore, choosing the right revision strategy is crucial.

-The wrong strategy might make your child doubt themselves on the eve of the exam or in the exam despite having studied a lot.
-This means when it’s finally time for the test, your child will feel under confident and overworked.😞
+The wrong strategy might make you doubt yourself on the eve of the exam or in the exam despite having studied a lot.
+This means when it’s finally time for the test, you will feel underconfident and overworked.😞

 What are revision cards?

 Revision cards are small, double-sided flashcards that emphasise key information.
 They usually mention the topic/question on one side and important details, keywords, mnemonics, etc., on the other.
 This helps the brain make better connections between those two pieces of information.

 These cards can be altered in a number of different ways in order to make them unique and memorable.
 Revision cards can include:

 Drawing an image related to the question/keywords can help memorise it better.
 The human brain is excellent at remembering images and tends to associate with them in a broader manner than simple text.